 It doesn’t amaze us that Dupixent commercials now mention possible eye problems!
 True, the drug removed 90 percent of the eczema, but it clearly wasn’t worth it.

-A. There is a medical term for eye problems linked to dupilumab (Dupixent).
-It is DAOSD (dupilumab-associated ocular surface disease).
+A. Doctors call eye problems linked to dupilumab (Dupixent) DAOSD (dupilumab-associated ocular surface disease).
 The most common eye side effects are conjunctivitis and keratitis.
 There are also case reports of serious eye inflammation (Ocular Immunology and Inflammation, July, 2022).

 Because this is a monoclonal antibody that suppresses the immune system, some patients have developed herpes infections in their eyes (Acta Dermato-Venereologica, April 1, 2019).
 The authors recommend that dermatologists collaborate with ophthalmologists when prescribing this drug for severe eczema.